 Parenting by Faith (see also our expanded list of family resources)

 Shepherding a Child's Heart by Tedd Tripp.
 Great book to read while pregnant, after having a child, or being a parent of younger children.
 Has become a modern classic.
 The focus on the book is less on behavior and far more on drawing out your child's heart in conjunction with this sacred trust God has granted parents - a responsibility for shepherding their child's heart.
 This book is available for purchase from our SCC Book Table on Sunday Mornings.

 Parenting Adolescents by Kevin Huggins.
-Having worked with teenagers for a number of years and read lots of content on this subject, this was by far the most biblically sound & helpful in helping the parent both establish high standards for teenagers and offer high grace.
+Biblically sound & helpful in helping the parent both establish high standards for teenagers and offer high grace.
 Adolescence is truly an impressionable period in that someone is bound to make an impression - the question is whom.
-(Out of Print, see Pastor O for available copies).

 Marriage by Faith

 When Sinners say "I Do" by Dave Harvey.
-Kindle Edition (just $1.99), Print Edition.
+Kindle Edition, Print Edition.
 The title speaks for itself.
-Each person no matter how idealized we build them up to be, brings baggage into marriage - namely, themselves.
+Each person, no matter how idealized we build them up to be, brings baggage into marriage - namely, themselves.
 However, applying the grace of God expressed through the cross is transformational.
 Dave Harvey explains how to start down that path.